-In Appulate, quotes and indications are located in the Market Name column on the Markets Selector.
+In Appulate, quotes and indications are located on the Quote request page.

 - you can get a quote using the Get instant quote button;

-Note: If a market that provided a quote was removed from the RFQ interface, or if a submarket that provided a quote was unselected, their documents will be moved to the Docs tab of the RFQ interface.
+Note: If a market that provided a quote was removed from the Quote request page, or if a submarket that provided a quote was unselected, their documents will be moved to the Documents page.